aws-samples/amazon-managed-service-for-apache-flink-examples/python/KafkaConfigProviders/Kafka-mTLS-Keystore-ConfigProviders-DataStream/README.md

 The application should have the following permissions:
 * Read from the S3 bucket containing the keystore and truststore
-* Read the secret containing the password of the keystore and truststre
+* Read the secret containing the password of the keystore and truststore

-Example policy
+Example policy to be added to the Managed Flink application

 ```json
 {